thecyberdragon/Python-Scripts/cyber_tables_changelog.md

 New: Added help() to feed back options for calculation columns and aggegation.
 New: Added set_column_as_static_value() to add a single value to all rows in one column.
 Bug: Fixed issue returning mean from a string column.
+New: Added return_covariance() to calculate covariance between two columns.
+New: Added return_correlation_coefficient() to calculate the correlation coefficient of two columns.

 ### 2025-06-26
 Bug: Added in code to read_csv to check for quotations to handle values containing the comma delimiter.